-☐ Sign-in table for listening sessions, name tags & someone to staff the table ☐ Tables for the team to work at on Saturday For "stakeholder" session: chairs arranged in large circle Lots of chairs - arranged around tables in groups of 6-10 for public listening sessions/discussions Obviously enough to seat whatever you anticipate for turnout Easels and flip charts - one for each listening group ideal Old photos of the project area and buildings Old photos of the project area and buildings aerial photo: These should all be at the same scale -1"=100' would be great.
-Topo with property lines, and air photo with property lines superimposed would be great if available/applicable.
+- Sign-in table for listening sessions, name tags, and someone to staff the table Tables for the Team to work at on Saturday For "stakeholder" session: chairs arranged in large circle Plenty of chairs-arranged around tables in groups of 6-10 for public - listening sessions/discussions.
+Obviously enough to seat whatever you anticipate for turnout - ☐ Easels and flip charts-one for each listening group is ideal - ☐ Old photos of the project area and buildings - ☐ Maps for the project area-tax maps, topography, wetlands/natural features, and recent aerial photos.
+These should all be at the same scale (1"=100' would be great).
+Topography with property lines, and air photo with property lines superimposed would be great if available/applicable.
 If town or regional planning does not have good air photos, NHDOT may.
-We should have two copies each of topo/property lines/air photos.
-Note: team leader(s) will confirm exactly what maps will be needed.
+We should have two copies each of topo, property lines, and air photos.
+Note: team leader(s) will confirm exactly what maps will be needed. - ☐ Copies of relevant studies, reports, zoning ordinance, master plan, etc. that the team can refer to as they are working - ☐ Copy of your most recent Master Plan - ☐ Do you have a videographer or photographer?